Growing Your Own Vegetable Garden Starts Indoors In Cold Climates

 We’ll start by saying that growing your own garden starts from seed is not the easiest way to go about gardening.

-There is a reason that plants aren’t super cheap, it’s not just all profit.
+There is a reason that plants aren’t super cheap.
+It’s not just all profit.

 There is also a significant time component when it comes to growing from seed.

-First Things First, Seed Planting Schedules!
+Use Seed Planting Schedules!

 When we first approached growing our own from seed, we were like most new gardeners.
 We just put seeds in the dirt without a care in the world.

 As with most brand new gardeners, this resulted in a jungle of plant craziness!
+Lessons were learned!

-The purpose of a seed schedule is to try and get all of your various plants at an appropriate size for transplanting, when that time comes.
-Different plants grow at different rates.
+The purpose of a seed schedule is to try and get all of your various plants at an appropriate size for transplanting.

 How Much Space Do You Really Need To Grow Seeds?